 What is the Northland Transportation Alliance?

-The Northland Transportation Alliance (NTA) is a collaboration between local government and the New Zealand Transport Agency (NZTA) to deliver joined up services for roading and transportation in Northland.
-The NTA was launched on 01 July 2016 and is a collaboration between Kaipara District Council, Whangarei District Council, Far North District Council, Northland Regional Council and NZ Transport Agency (NZTA).
+The Northland Transportation Alliance (NTA) is a collaboration between local government and Waka Kotahi NZ Transport Agency (NZTA) to deliver joined up services for roading and transportation in Northland.
+The NTA was launched on 01 July 2016 and is a collaboration between Kaipara District Council (KDC), Whangarei District Council (WDC), Far North District Council (FNDC), Northland Regional Council (NRC) and Waka Kotahi NZTA.
 The alliance has combined staff, services and resources for roading and transportation in Northland to improve consistency and services for all Northland road users.

-Over fifty staff of the Councils (the Far North District Council, Kaipara District Council, Whangarei District Council and the Northland Regional Council) and NZTA’s regional personnel will be working together within the Transportation Alliance, some of which will be co-located in Whangarei.
+Over fifty staff of the councils' (FNDC, KDC, WDC and NRC) and Waka Kotahi NZTA’s regional personnel will be working together within the NTA, some of which will be co-located in Whangarei.

 The customer services centres of each council will remain the main contact points for residents and road users.
 However, there will be streamlining of some backroom customer services to provide greater efficiencies.

 What’s the benefit for staffing – will they just become smaller fish in a bigger pond?

 There’s a growing shortage of skilled transport management staff across the country, so it’s becoming more difficult for remote rural areas to compete in recruiting and retaining good staff.
 Many of the existing transport staff in each council are spread thinly so spend their day’s multi-tasking, fire-fighting and without back-up if they go on leave.
 This new arrangement should make sure we have a greater focus on the important strategic decisions and forward planning.
 The NTA will provide a larger team environment where areas of specialisation can be developed and where there are increased opportunities for career development.

 We already seem to be struggling to maintain our rural roads – how will this make it any better?